ARM-software/vscode-cmsis-csolution/README.md

 # Arm CMSIS Solution

-The Arm® CMSIS Solution extension is a graphical user interface for csolution projects that use the [CMSIS-Toolbox](https://github.com/Open-CMSIS-Pack/cmsis-toolbox/blob/main/docs/README.md).
-It supports microcontroller devices that incorporate Arm Cortex®-M processors and Arm Ethos®-U Neural Processing Units (NPUs), and works with various C/C++ compilers and debuggers.
+The Arm® CMSIS Solution extension is a graphical user interface for csolution projects that use the [CMSIS-Toolbox](https://open-cmsis-pack.github.io/cmsis-toolbox/).
+The extension supports microcontroller devices that incorporate Arm Cortex®-M processors and Arm Ethos®-U Neural Processing Units (NPUs), and works with various C/C++ compilers and debuggers.

 This extension is [free to use](https://marketplace.visualstudio.com/items/Arm.cmsis-csolution/license) and you can install it individually or as part of the [Arm Keil® Studio Pack](https://marketplace.visualstudio.com/items?itemName=Arm.keil-studio-pack).